Tokyo – Mt.Fuji – Nagoya – ISE – Nara – Kyoto (bullet train) Kobe – Osaka – Bali – Singapore

 Welcome to Tokyo, one of the busiest cities in the world day and night.
 Here we’ll visit the Buddhist statue of Ushiku Daibutsu.
 It stands a total of 120-meter height, including the 10m base and 10m lotus platform.
 The statue was built with 6,000 copper pieces and weighs over 4,000 tons.
 (D)

-Visit Shinjuku Gyoen National Park, the most beautiful place for sakura-viewing in Tokyo.
+Start our cherry blossom (Sakura)-viewing trip by visiting Shinjuku Gyoen National Park, the most beautiful place for sakura-viewing in Tokyo.
 The Garden is divided into 3 areas, each of which is influenced by the English, French or traditional Japanese style.
-The Garden is the most beautiful between March and early April, when the cherry blossoms bloom.
+The Shinjuku Garden features more than 2000 sakura trees of over 60 varieties with numerous colors, including green.
+Cherry blossoms are fragile and only last for 2-3 weeks (normally from late March until mid-April).
 During this time, not only the Japanese but people from all over the world also come to Japan to enjoy the delicate flower.

 Your tour of the city today includes the Sensō-ji, a Buddhist temple dedicated to the bodhisattva Kannon.
-Stop by Tokyo Metropolitan Government Building, which houses the headquarters of the Tokyo Metropolitan Government.
-You can also see the vast urban vista of Tokyo from its observation floor.
 Explore Tokyo night time.
 (B/L/D)

 We’ll be staying at a ryokan (a traditional Japanese inn).
 After dinner, enjoy bathing in the onsens (thermal hot springs) that Mt.
 Fuji has to offer, and have all of your tiredness after a long day rinsed out.
 (B/L/D)

-Embark on a boat ride on Lake Kawaguchiko and have a wonderful view of Mt.
+Embark on a boat trip on Lake Kawaguchiko and have wonderful views of Mt.
 Fuji and Sakura trees.
 Continue the journey to Nagoya and visit the Samurai Museum.
 (B/L/D)

-Depart for Ise Peninsula by ferry.
 Ise is home to Ise Grand Shrine, the most sacred Shintō shrine in Japan.
 The city has a long-standing title: “The Holy City”.
 During the Edo period, Ise Grand Shrine used to be a popular destination for pilgrimages.
 Purportedly the home of the Sacred Mirror, the shrine is one of Shinto’s holiest and most important sites.
 Especially, the shrine’s buildings are made of Japanese cypress wood.
-Every 20 years, the old shrines are torn down and new ones, which look exactly the same as the old, are built nearby so that the buildings will be forever new, forever ancient and original.
+Every 20 years, the old shrines are torn down and the new ones, which look exactly the same as the old, are built nearby so that the buildings will be forever new, forever ancient and original.